mendix/docs/content/en/docs/refguide/modeling/integration/machine-learning-kit/_index.md

 {{< figure src="/attachments/refguide/modeling/integration/ml-kit/ml-kit/call-ml-mapping.png" alt="Example of the mapping call." >}}

-Create pre-processed inputs with Create Object Action for inference inside your Mendix App, and consume the inference output with microflow [expressions](/refguide/expressions/).
+Create pre-processed inputs with **Create object** activity for inference inside your Mendix App, and consume the inference output with microflow [expressions](/refguide/expressions/).

 A **Create Object** activity is used for the first part in order to transfer entities from the Domain Model to the model input object.